 - Content Delivery Networks quickly deliver your static content regionally to your readers.
 We've written a great overview, What's a CDN? to help you understand.

 - Speed Up Image Issues by reducing your image sizes without sacrificing quality.
-We use Optimus from KeyCDN on our site and it’s been rock solid.
+We use Kraken on our site and it's been rock solid.
 You can also lazy load images so they only actually appear when the user scrolls to them within view.

 - Caching is provided by our host, Flywheel.
 If your host doesn't provide caching, there are some great plugins out there that will help you.
 We recommend WP Rocket for those that want to avoid all the tweaking of the other plugins out there.